Rent to Buy contracts have numerous advantages for both the Renter/Buyer and the Landlord/Seller: -

 You can withdraw from the contract as if it were a normal tenancy agreement although all payments made would be kept by the Landlord/Seller.
 This offers huge flexibility to the Tenant/Buyer however there are obvious financial disadvantages should this happen because the payments made are usually higher than a standard rental agreement.

 It is a way of breaking out of the rental trap.
 It’s very common for tenants to be unable to save a deposit for a mortgage due to paying out a large proportion of their income on monthly rent.
+Banks and other lenders in Spain usually ask for between 20% – 40% of the purchase price as a initial payment.
+This approach allows buyers to start to buy their new home in Spain with as little as 3% initial deposit (maximum of 10%) and with interest free monthly payments during the rental period.

 The rent paid is taken from the option purchase price, this effectively means that there is an interest free loan on the payments made towards the purchase of the property during this period.
 If a mortgage was taken out immediately there would be interest to be paid on the loan.